syncfusion-content/wpf-docs/wpf/SfImageEditor/Transformation.md

 ## Rotate

-### Via Toolbar
+### Using toolbar

-To rotate the image, click on the rotate icon in the toolbar, this will rotate the image to 90 degree from the current state.
-By continuous clicking angle will be increased since it will rotate from the current state.
+To rotate an image, click the rotate icon in the toolbar.
+This rotates the image to 90 degrees from the current state.
+By continuous clicking, angle will be increased since it is rotated from the current state.

-### Programmatic approach
+### Using code

-Use Rotate method to rotate the image to 90 degree from the current state.
+Use the rotate method to rotate an image to 90 degrees from the current state.

 ![Rotate](Images/Rotate.jpg)